alibabacloud-automation/terraform-alicloud-mybase/examples/complete/README.md

 # Complete

-Configuration in this directory creates Mybase.
+Configuration in this directory creates Mybase and its account.

 ## Usage